-Imagine a small plumbing company where the owner is the only one seeking out new customers while also doing the actual plumbing work.
+Imagine a small plumbing company where the owner only seeks out new customers while working.
 He might have another crew that operates independently.
 He probably measures success by checking his bank account but isn’t directly measuring whether he is doing better or worse than six months ago in a detailed way.

-A start-up will generally run into several key problems as it nears the next phase of growth – becoming a grow-up.
+A start-up will generally encounter several key problems as it nears the next growth phase – becoming a grow-up.

-When a start-up first begins the owner and employees must multi-task and excel at many jobs.
-However, at a certain point it becomes more efficient to hire people with specialties in key areas, like sales, for example, to really optimize growth.
+When a start-up begins, owners and employees must multi-task and excel at many jobs.
+However, at a certain point, hiring people with specialties in key areas, like sales, to optimize growth becomes more efficient.

 The owner will generally have little time in their day to focus on long-term goals because they are busy getting their hands dirty doing the actual work of the business.

-In order to become a grow-up, a business needs to invest in an added layer of management to free the owner to start working on the business, instead of in the business.
-To do this, they need capital – ideally provided by the cashflow of the business.
+To become a grow-up, a business needs to invest in an added management layer to free the owner to start working on the business instead of in the business.
+To do this, they need capital – ideally provided by the business's cash flow.
 For this reason, it takes at least 5 years of operation before a newly formed business is ready to move from startup to grow-up.

 - Typically 50+ employees and $10M+ in revenue

-- Financial systems in place, business is run to a budget
+- With financial systems in place, business is run on a budget.

 - 7:1 ratio of manager-to-technician

-- Everyone knows where the business is going, what their role is in getting there, and how success in that role is measured
+- Everyone knows where the business is going, their role in getting there, and how success in that role is measured.

 - Trades at 5x-10x EBITDA

-The next phase is the grow-up stage where a business has at least 50 employees and there is a leadership team in place, which allows a stronger focus on growth.
-The business is still, usually, intensely local and doesn’t have multiple locations.
+The next phase is the grow-up stage, where a business has at least 50 employees and a leadership team is in place, which allows a stronger focus on growth.
+The business is still usually intensely local and doesn’t have multiple locations.

 This leadership team oversees the business and has a clear plan for how to move forward.